Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 ## User Stories
 - User Goals

   a.
-As a user, i want to be able to access the site from any device.
+As a user, i want to find using the website's functionality simple with clear instructions.

   b.
-As a user, i want to find using the website's functionality simple with clear instructions.

-  c.
-As a user, i want to have full control over my account following computer programming CRUD (create, read, update & delete) operations.

-  d.
 As a user, i want to have full control of my created posts following computer programming CRUD (create, read, update & delete) operations.

 - First time visitor Goals

   a.
-As a first time user, i want to be able to immediately and clearly understand the purpose of the website.

-  b.
 As a first time user, i want to be able to create an account quickly and securely.

-  c.
-As a first time user, i want to find the UI eye-catching, clear and aesthetically pleasing.

   - Returning visitor Goals

   a.
 As a returning visitor, i want to be able to serach the site for theory that i want.

-  b.
-As a returning visitor, i want to be able to manage my own posts either by editing or deleting them.

   ## Strategy